bitcoin-sv/block-headers-service/README.md

 ## Updating predefined database

-When you start the application, and synchronization process is long when using prepared database, it's recommended to use the `-e` flag to export fresh database with all headers.
-This will speed up the process of synchronization in the future.
+When you start the application and the synchronization process takes a long time with a prepared database, it's recommended to use the `-e` flag to export a fresh database with all headers.
+This will speed up the synchronization process in the future.

 > **Note:**: Export feature works only with SQLite database.